kublade/documentation/docs/templates/create_sync.md

 ## Repository Structure

-Your Git repository should follow this structure:
+Your Git repository should follow this structure.
+You can find a complete example in our [template repository](https://github.com/kublade/template-repository):

 ```
 repository/